Torphedo/Esper-RE/EsperReader/readme.md

 # Esper Reader
-This is a tool written in C++ to parse files from Phantom Dust.
-Right now, it only supports deck files, and some basic elements of ALR.
-I plan to support parsing and maybe dumping of data from SSB in the future.
-Parsers will all be in separate source files, with the main function simply figuring out which parser to use.
-Contributions are welcome.
+This is a tool written in C++ to parse basic files from Phantom Dust.
+It was originally planned to support multiple formats, but code for those other formats has been moved to other projects (see the `alr_parser` folder in this repository).

 ## Usage
-Drag and drop any binary deck file or ALR file onto EsperReader.exe.
+Run `EsperReader.exe`, then select a deck file from the file explorer popup.